Why Enroll in a Learning Community?

 - Major Focused Communities: Comprised of two or more courses required by the major and high support from the faculty in the department, these communities are assigned a peer mentor whose responsibility is to connect students to the department, each other, and the university.
 Click here to learn more.

-- Affinity Groups: Comprised of two or more courses, these communities are geared toward students who share specific interests or characteristics (such as LGBTA Studies and Foster Care Alums).
+- Affinity Groups: Comprised of two or more courses, these communities are geared toward students who share specific interests or characteristics (such as LGBTA Studies).
 Click here to learn more.

 - REAL Communities: Choose from a variety of residential learning communities where you will live on the same wing with students who have the same major or area of interest as you.
 Each REAL Community has a Faculty/Staff Mentor and Resident Assistant who are passionate about the focus of the community and provide community-specific activities and opportunities.
 Some communities include a course component.
 Jazz Studies, Engineering, Art & Design, and Health Professions are just a few of the many REAL Communities offered by Housing.
 Click here to learn more.

 If you have any questions, please feel free to contact us at email@example.com.